WWelna/gab-social-mirror/docs/developer.md

     rubocop

+## Solr

+On a Mac run `brew install solr` then `brew services start solr`.
+This will install Solr and start the service.
+Now run `solr create_core -c development -p 8983` to create a database.
+`development` corresponds to the `path` in config/sunspot.yml and `8983` is the default port that Homebrew installs Solr at, which is also the `port` set in config/sunspot.yml.

 ## Federation development tips

 Federation absolutely requires your Gab Social instance to have a domain name.
 If you want to operate a permanently-federated development server (Gab does), set up a [Gab Social](https://code.gab.com/gab/gab-open-source) instance with a domain, and update it against your development fork/branch while doing that development on your local workstation or as a team.